 Green Building Incentives and Installation Resources

 Green building upgrades can make your building or home healthier and more comfortable while reducing greenhouse gas emissions and helping save money on utility bills.
-There are multiple currently available and upcoming incentives from the federal, state, regional and local level to help you earn savings on your next green building project.
+There are multiple available and upcoming incentives from the federal, state, regional and local level to help you earn savings on your next green building project.
 These incentives include direct rebates, tax credits and affordable loans.
 Many of these incentives are stackable to ensure maximum savings.
 If you are interested in learning more about how to electrify your own home, check out the How to Electrify Your Home webpage or visit Quitcarbon.com to get free guidance on making clean energy upgrades to your home.

 Rebates: